About Me

 Other Interests:

 Other than my interest in Astronomy, I have been playing basketball competitively for a large percentage of my life in national/county/university leagues.
-While doing my PhD in Exeter, I am involved with the Exeter University Basketball Club (Men's 1st Team captain 2024-2025).
+While doing my PhD in Exeter, I joined the Exeter University Basketball Club (Men's 1st Team captain 2024-2025).
 From 2017 to 2022, I was also involved with the Warwick Basketball Club, taking different positions as the years go by (Charity Officer 2018-2019, Men's Teams Captain 2020-2021, Advisor to the Executive Commitee 2021-2022).
 Additionally, I was a Warwick Sport Activator, encouraging other students to be more active, by running casual, inclusive and beginner friendly basketball sessions.

 My growing experience in data manipulation has strengthened my interest in sport data science, especially linked to basketball.
 On the side, I am familiarising myself with new analytic tools more specialised towards sports analytics (Coursera course if interested).
 Some of my personal side projects include trying to predict the winning team of future basketball seasons according to old data, or predicting future MVP/ROY according to archival data.